tsetsefly/42-fdf/README.md

 # FDF

-TL;DR = "This project is about creating a simplified 3D graphic representation of a relief landscape."
+TL;DR = This project creates a 3D graphic representation of a relief landscape.
 * FDF stands for "fils de fer," or _wireframe_ in French

 ## Methods of rotation